 How has this simple slipper become so popular for such a diverse range of climbing?
-When it was first let loose in 1992, the Mocc introduced a multitude of game-changing technology.
-Perhaps most noticeably, it was the first climbing shoe to use an asymmetric last, a design that changed the way climbers used their feet, and opened the door to those illusive 5.14 and 5.15 grades.
+When it was first set loose in 1992, the Mocc introduced a multitude of game-changing technology.
+Perhaps most noticeably it was the first climbing shoe to use an asymmetric last, a design that changed the way climbers used their feet and opened the door to those illusive 5.14 and 5.15 grades.

 This next-generation version builds on the strengths of its predecessor, with the addition of some modern upgrades.
 The improved heel tension and large toe patch increase overall performance, yet the shoe still maintains the signature comfort Mocc fans know and love.

 The Five Ten Moccasym is perhaps one of the most versatile climbing shoes ever made.
-This model has built up a loyal following over the decades and was a favorite of the legendry Dean Potter, who would often run laps on Yosemite’s big walls and attempt daring solo attempts in his trusty Moccs.
+This shoe has built up a loyal following over the decades and was a favorite of the legendary Dean Potter, who would often run laps on Yosemite’s big walls and attempt daring solo attempts in his trusty Moccs.

-Its flat-lasted profile, low volume toe box, and super-sticky STEALTH C4 rubber are just a few of the features that turned this shoe into the crack climbing icon it is today.
-It is also a popular choice for gym climbers, thanks to its ridiculously comfortable design, solid all-round performance and their easy-on, easy-off, slipper closure.
+Its flat-lasted profile, low-volume toe box, and super-sticky STEALTH C4 rubber are just a few of the features that turned this shoe into the crack-climbing icon it is today.
+It is also a popular choice for gym climbers, thanks to its ridiculously comfortable design, solid all-round performance, and easy-on, easy-off, slipper closure.

 Before the die-hard Five Ten fans start to panic, the new Mocc still retains many of the characteristics we know and love from the original model.
 The shoe is still extremely comfortable, the iconic red upper is still made from unlined leather, and the soft construction still enables the shoe to conform well to cracks and foot jams.
 I am also happy to report the NIAD Moccasym still inspires confidence on slabs and other friction moves.